-NEXTDC will leverage the Melbourne Cloud Zone to offer zero latency data exchanges from its M2 data centre in Melbourne to Google Cloud.
+NEXTDC will leverage the Melbourne Cloud Zone to offer zero latency data exchanges from its M2 data center in Melbourne to Google Cloud.

-The M2 data centre is NEXTDC’s is Google Cloud’s newest cloud hosting location, offering low-latency interconnect and access to the Google Cloud Platform throughout Australia.
+The M2 data center is NEXTDC's is Google Cloud's newest cloud hosting location, offering low-latency interconnect and access to the Google Cloud Platform throughout Australia.

 The M2 Google Cloud hosting location directly interconnects to Google Cloud Zone 1 and Zone 2 in two different Melbourne facilities.
 This, NEXTDC says, offers enhanced resilience and redundancy.

-Customers using the M2 data centre to connect to Google Cloud could benefit by at least a 10x improvement in latency reduction because traffic is being routed in Melbourne, rather than through Sydney.
+Customers using the M2 data center to connect to Google Cloud could benefit by at least a 10x improvement in latency reduction because traffic is being routed in Melbourne, rather than through Sydney.

 “Google's new Melbourne cloud region, and this enhanced level of local, native access to Google Cloud that we are able to offer gives our customers the major advantage of speed and as little as zero latency,” comments NEXTDC CEO Craig Scroggie.